A complete characterization of testable hypotheses

 where the minimax risk is achieved by some $\phi^* \in \Phi$, but the infimum in $d_\TV$ is in general not achieved by any $\mu \in \cconvtv(\Pcal),\nu \in \cconvtv(\Qcal)$. \end{theorem}

 In words, if $\Pcal$ and $\Qcal$ have a common dominating measure, then a nontrivial test exists if and only if the convex hulls of $\Pcal$ and $\Qcal$ are separated in TV distance.
 Actually, \cite{kraft1955some} presented only~\eqref{eq:kraft-lecam} and proved it using the Hahn--Banach separating hyperplane theorem.
-A statement like \eqref{eq:minimax-risk-classical} appears on page~476 of~\cite{le2012asymptotic} and was proved succinctly using a minimax theorem, but the left hand side there is subtly (yet critically!) different; we return to Le Cam's claim in Theorem~\ref{th:gen-test} and later again in Section~\ref{sec:gen-tests}.
-Also using a Hahn--Banach argument, Proposition~\ref{prop:ref-meas-tv-dist} shows that Theorem~\ref{T:classical} is a corollary of our own more general Theorem~\ref{T_kraft}, itself proved using a minimax theorem.
+A statement like \eqref{eq:minimax-risk-classical} appears on page~476 of~\cite{le2012asymptotic} and was proved succinctly using a minimax theorem, but the left-hand side there is subtly (yet critically) different; we return to Le Cam's claim in Theorem~\ref{th:gen-test} and again in Appendix~\ref{sec:gen-tests}.
+Also using Hahn--Banach, Proposition~\ref{prop:ref-meas-tv-dist} shows that Theorem~\ref{T:classical} is a corollary of our own more general Theorem~\ref{T_kraft}, itself proved using a minimax theorem.

+\begin{example} The infimum TV distance is not achieved in general in Theorem~\ref{T:classical}.
+To see this, let $\Qcal = \{\delta_0\}$ and